dosbox-staging/dosbox-staging/CONTRIBUTING.md

 "the seven rules" :)

-The only exception to these rules are commits landing from our upstream project, so occassionally you might find a commit originating from `svn/trunk` branch, that does not follow them.
+The only exception to these rules are commits landing from our upstream project, so occasionally you might find a commit originating from `svn/trunk` branch, that does not follow them.
 There are no other exceptions.

 [How to Write a Git Commit Message]:https://chris.beams.io/posts/git-commit/